elinorbengayev/elinorbengayev.github.io/implicit_measures_dashboard_doc.md

-# Implicit Measures Wizard For Dashboard Documentation
+# Implicit Measures Wizard for Dashboard Documentation
 #### Written by Elinor Bengayev, elinorb240@gmail.com

 This file presents minimal documentation for the Implicit Measures Wizard as a feature in the Dashboard.
 You can find the documentation for the Stand Alone version [here](https://minnojs.github.io/minno-server/implicitMeasures/implicit_measures_SA_doc.md).